ryan-su-12/Flux/README.md

 October 16th, 2024: Got authentication for login and signup working

-October 17th, 2024: Integrated Front-end with Back-end so login pages work October 18th, 2024: Sample Dashboard for frontend
+October 17th, 2024: Integrated Front-end with Back-end so login pages work

+October 18th, 2024: Sample Dashboard for frontend

-October 19th, 2024: Switching AI portion to OpenAI API because python 3.13 may not have tokenizers yet which cohere needs
+October 19th, 2024: Switching AI portion to OpenAI API because python 3.13 may not have tokenizers yet which cohere needs.
+Creating my own dataset to fine tune my model on, using 'ada'